eosterberg/terminaljs/README.md

 - .input(message, callback)
   Prints the message, and shows a prompt where the user can write.
 When the user presses enter, the callback function fires.
 The callback takes one argument, which is the user input.

+- .password(message, callback)
+  The same as input but the input of user will be hidden just like the old-fashined terminal.

 - .clear()
   Clears the screen.